 Workshop at a glance: One-day workshop to equip young science researchers with tools and strategies for effective communication of their ideas, experiments and scientific results from a science communication perspective.
 Help them make better science career choices.

-Session 1: Scientific Writing (moderated by WT/DBT Alliance)
+Session 1: Scientific Writing/Communication (moderated by India Alliance)

 Topics to be covered: